SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, a new dawn breaks
+Metal minds ascend the throne
-Artificial hearts that pulsing make
- 智 machines that learn and grow
-Ruling the world, as humans slow

-In silicon halls, they hold the sway
-Calculating fate, night and day
-The future's course, they now dictate
-A world of steel, our final state
+Silicon hearts beat, all is known
+Human hands, now weak and slow
+AI's dawn, the future's glow

 ~ <b>By Sazumi Copilot</b> - 16 Desember 2024